Sandarbhlakhera/Flash-Card-Web-App/README.md

 # Flash Card Web App 🃏

-A basic Flash Card Web App built using **HTML, CSS, and JavaScript**.
+A simple Flash Card Web App built with **HTML, CSS, and JavaScript**.
-Users can view questions on cards and flip them to reveal answers.
-It’s a simple project to practice DOM manipulation, event handling, and interactive UI design.
+It helps in learning and revision by showing cards after a set interval of days, following the spaced repetition method.
+This makes memorization easier and more effective.

 ## 🚀 Features
-- Flip cards to view answers
+- Add and manage flash cards
+- Cards reappear after some days for revision
-- Clean and simple design
+- Simple, responsive design
 - Beginner-friendly project
-- Built with pure HTML, CSS, JavaScript

 ## 🛠️ Tech Stack
 - HTML